-Scientific animal production and the importance of livestock and meat industries.
+THECB CIP 01.0901.5101 Core Curriculum (Life & Physical Sciences) Scientific animal production and the importance of livestock and meat industries.
 Selection, reproduction, nutrition, management, and marketing of livestock.
-The laboratory aspect will reinforce scientific animal production and the importance of livestock and meat industries.
+Laboratory activities will reinforce scientific animal production and the importance of livestock and meat industries.